Advanced GenomeDK

 jupyter-lab --port=$UID --ip=$(hostname)

 You will see some messages and recognize an address with: your node and your user ID.
-Below it, the URL you can use in your browser, which always starts with 127.0.0.1.
+Below it, the URL you can use in your browser, which always starts with the node name.
 It will look like this, but in your case it might have a longer URL with a random token (mine is instead password protected):

 Write down your node number and user id you got from jupyterlab.